 A transfer student is anyone who has been enrolled in a regionally accredited college or university after graduating from high school.
 Even if you withdrew from the institution and received no credit, you should still complete the application for transfer admission.

 Transferring to Montclair State University is easy.
-Take advantage of a quick way to get on the road to Red Hawk Country, join us for our upcoming Instant Decision Day.
+Take advantage of a quick way to get on the road to Red Hawk Country.
+Join us for our upcoming Instant Decision Day on Tuesday, August 22.

 Complete and submit the application for transfer students.
 After you complete the application, you will see instructions for paying the non-refundable application fee (or submitting a fee waiver request).
 Then, you will be able to submit your application for review.